Clinical Exome Sequencing

 Clinicians increasingly use Clinical Exome Sequencing in cancer genetics to identify inherited mutations, guide treatment decisions, and screen family members.

-The Future of Clinical Genomics
+The Future of Clinical exome Genomics

 Advancing sequencing technologies and improved bioinformatics tools are making Clinical Exome Sequencing increasingly accurate, accessible, and affordable.
 Integration with electronic health records, machine learning algorithms for variant interpretation, and wider insurance coverage will likely expand its use in routine care.